seniorwebdev1508/nft-epic-game/README.md

 `npx hardhat run scripts/sample-script.js`

-To make the deploy on Goerli, first create a account on Alchemy and create a new project, then fill the project key on .env also fill your wallet private key.
+To make the deploy on Goerli, first create a account on Alchemy and create a new project, then fill the project key on .env also fill your wallet private key and after:

-Run: npx hardhat run scripts/deploy.js --network goerli
+`npx hardhat run scripts/deploy.js --network goerli`

+Then Fill out in constants.js the contract address.

+Ps: The project images was uploaded on pinata that is a ipfs provider.

+This project is a web3dev bootcamp